-You can apply for sales tax by filing a Tax Registration form, or go here.
+You can apply for sales tax by filing a hardcopy Tax Registration form.
+Alternatively, you can complete the process online.

 Are there any specific rules for an LLC in Maine?

 In order to register your LLC, you must file the Certificate of Formation with the State of Maine.
-You can file online, by mail, or in-person.
+You can file by mail or in person.
 The filing costs $175.00.
-In Maine, an operating agreement is required.
+The state of Maine also requires LLCs to have an operating agreement.